satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 ~~~~~~~~~~~~~~~~~~

 Finally, we host all the plans and global model weights and make them
-avaialble to beb downloaded by the workers.
+available to be downloaded by the workers.

 .. code:: python